Substances: Bisphenol A

 One key strength is identical BPA exposure conditions for both components of the study, which were generated by the same facility in the FDA's National Center for Toxicological Research (NCTR).
 A second strength is that grantees received blinded Core Study samples, meaning they did not know whether samples had been dosed with BPA or how much, to minimize the potential for bias.

-A report integrating findings from the Core Study and Grantee Studies is expected from NTP in 2019, as shown in the timeline.
+A report integrating findings from the Core Study and Grantee Studies is expected from NTP in fall 2019, as shown in the timeline.

 The CLARITY-BPA program was overseen by a steering committee with members from NTP, NIEHS, NCTR, and researchers from the grantee institutions.
 In addition, an external scientific panel of three scientists provided overall programmatic guidance and offered advice in the management and technical performance of the research.